-Serum osmolality will exceed 300 mOsm/kg while serum sodium will be more than 150 mEq/L.
+Serum osmolality will be greater than 300 mOsm/kg and serum sodium will be greater than 150 mEq/L.

-Urine volume will be decreased unless the cause of dehydration is polyuria or diuretics.
+Urine volume will decrease, unless the cause of dehydration is polyuria or diuretic use.

-Specific gravity will be high and low fractional excretion of sodium.
+Specific gravity will be high and fractional excretion of sodium will also increase.

-Hypotonic dehydration occurs when sodium loss is more than water loss which will decrease the serum osmolality and result in shift of fluids from the extracellular space into the cells.
-The cells will swell and cerebral edema may occur.
+Hypotonic dehydration occurs when sodium loss is greater than water loss, resulting in a decrease in serum osmolality.
+This causes a shift of water from the extracellular space into the intracellular space.
+The cells swell and cerebral edema may occur.

 Hyponatremia can be acute or chronic.
-If sodium loss occurs for a period more than 48 hours it is chronic hyponatremia, which gives the body a good chance to adapt.
-Sodium imbalance mainly manifests with neurological symptoms ranging from headache, nausea, lethargy and sometimes confusion, coma and death.
+If sodium loss occurs for a period of more than 48 hours, it becomes chronic hyponatremia, and the body may adapt to this state.
+Sodium imbalance mainly manifests as neurological symptoms ranging from headaches, nausea, lethargy, and potentially confusion, coma, and death.

-The term hyponatremia should be used with caution in cases of dehydration as most cases of hyponatremia imply excess water retention, not dehydration.
+The term hyponatremia should be used with caution in cases of dehydration, as most cases of hyponatremia imply excess water retention rather than dehydration.